 If you are looking for a rock climbing holiday with a difference, and away from the usual crowds of France, Spain and Italy then Aladaglar could be the destination for you.
 Here you will find some great climbing in a beautifully remote place, with very few other people and the opportunity to bag some new routes.

-Located just outside of Karamuk village (also known as Demirkazik village) is the Cimbar valley - one of the main sports climbing areas.
-The limestone rock offers everything from single pitch to multi-pitch sport routes.
+Located just outside of Karamuk village (also known as Demirkazik village) is the Cimbar valley - one of the main sports climbing areas, along with the Pinarbasi Canyon.
+These limestone crags offer everything from single pitch to multi-pitch sport routes.
 The style of climbing is mainly slabs and vertical walls with small pockets, which requires balance and good technique on limestone rock.
-There are over 100 routes, which are mainly single or 2-pitches routes across a good range of grades from some F5s to mainly F6s and F7s.
+There are around 250 routes, which are mainly single or 2-pitches routes across a good range of grades from some F5s to mainly F6s and F7s.
 However there are also some multi-pitch routes up to 200m long.

-Another sports climbing area is in the Kazikli valley, which is just south of Cukurbag village.
+Another sport climbing area is in the Kazikli valley, which is just south of Cukurbag village.
 The rock here is conglomerate full of big pockets, mono fingerholds and big overhangs.
-There are around 130 single pitch sport routes mainly in the F5a to F7c grade range.
+There are around 200 single pitch sport routes mainly in the F5a to F7c grade range.

-The climbing in both the Cimbar valley and Kazikli valley is at an altitude of around 1,500m making it possible to climb from April through to November.
-The ethics in both of these valleys is not to bolt crack lines so there are also a number of traditional routes to be found here.
+The climbing in both these areas is at an altitude of around 1,500m making it possible to climb from April through to November.
+The ethics is not to bolt crack lines so there are also a number of traditional routes to be found here.

 Getting to Aladaglar does require a little more effort than your usual rock climbing holiday (though no more than Kalymnos).
 The nearest international airports are Adana airport and Erkilet International at Kayseri.
 From either of these airports you can then reach the climbing areas in less than 2 hours by car.
 Alternatively the nearest major international airports are at Antalya and Esenboga International at Ankara though it will then take around 5 hours to drive to the climbing areas.
 Also cheap flights are available to Ataturk International Airport at Istanbul, though it is then a 9 hour drive to Aladaglar.